 Shopping in Battersea is centred around Northcote Road, where local shops and independent traders sit alongside well-known high street stores.
 Northcote Road Market is great for locally sourced goods, and there’s also the Antiques Market, which offers two floors of antiques and collectibles.

 Battersea has a bustling cafe culture and plenty of regional delicatessens to try.
-Il Molino, on Battersea Park Road, is rumoured to sell the best (and most delicious) gluten-free treats in London.
-There are also some great restaurants in the area including Nancy Lam’s Enak Enak, where you can try Indonesian-inspired dishes like barbecue prawns and rendang.
-Gordon Ramsey’s London House opened in Battersea Square to great reviews in 2014.
+Manna Dew, on Battersea Park Road, is rumoured to sell the best (and most delicious) gluten-free treats in London.
+There are also some great restaurants in the area including Suzette at Battersea Square, Sinabro at Battersea Rise and an abundance of restaurants at the Battersea Power Station development.
 Nightlife is varied and includes a good mix of traditional pubs and livelier bars.
-If you fancy an upmarket night out, try Lost Angel or Alchemist, both contemporary cocktail bars with dance floors and garden seating areas.
+If you fancy an upmarket night out, try Lost Society or Alchemist, both contemporary cocktail bars with dance floors and garden seating areas.

 Property in Battersea